CSCfi/csc-user-guide/docs/apps/gromacs.md

   - Free
 ---

-# Gromacs
+# GROMACS

-Gromacs is a very efficient engine to perform molecular dynamics simulations and energy minimizations particularly for proteins.
+GROMACS is a very efficient engine to perform molecular dynamics simulations and energy minimizations particularly for proteins.
 However, it can also be used to model polymers, membranes and e.g. coarse grained systems.
 It also comes with plenty of analysis scripts.